Omair-Shafi/WheelwiseCRM/README.md

 Conversations

-Left side is what the seller(dealer)/AI sees, right side is what the buyer sees
+Left side is what the seller(dealer)/AI sees right side is what the buyer sees

 converstaion 1